miXTim/miXTim-Icons/README.md

 Follow this guidelines to show as standalone icon, *meaningful* (and other usage examples): https://css-tricks.com/accessible-svgs/

 ## Tools
-Inkscape: Open Source Scalable Vector Graphics Editor.
 Inkscape is a Free and open source vector graphics editor for GNU/Linux, Windows and macOS.
 Inkscape uses the standardized SVG file format as its main format, which is supported by many other applications including web browsers.

 Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.